-A96UH2E & 96G2UHE Category IV gas furnace are shipped ready for installation in the upflow or horizontal position.
+The 97G2UHV Category IV gas furnace is shipped ready for installation in the upflow or horizontal position.
 The furnace is shipped with the bottom panel in place.
 The bottom panel must be removed if the unit is to be installed in horizontal or upflow applications with bottom return air.

-The A96UH2E & 96G2UHE can be installed as either a Direct Vent or a Non-Direct Vent Gas Central Furnace.
-Exception: A96UH2E030XE24B and 96G2UH030BE08 are direct vent only.
+The 97G2UHV can be installed as either a Direct Vent or a Non-Direct Vent Gas Central Furnace.